arjunumenon/arjunumenon.github.io/_drafts/2020-12-28-wsl2-terminal-configure-beautify.md

 ### Running Version of the WSL2 Terminal

+_Please note that the icons in the below screen recordings are not shown properly.
+It is an issue with the screen recording.
+Once you have configured everything properly, it will be shown correctly_

 <script id="asciicast-mkt8Cvqweh8I4aU89bz353eAN" src="https://asciinema.org/a/mkt8Cvqweh8I4aU89bz353eAN.js" async></script>

 Trust me, with this terminal in place you can really feel the difference in the run and build performance for your projects.
 So why wait?
 Start setting up the terminal.
-Trust me, all it takes is less than half an hour for all the above steps.
+All it takes is less than half an hour for all the above steps.

 Let me know how did the configuration go.